Shek Borkowski

-Shek Borkowski (born 30 January 1963) is a Polish women's association football manager who is currently the head coach of Puerto Rico Sol.
-He last managed the Puerto Rico women's national football team from 2017 to 2018.
-He was also the manager of Haiti from 2012 to 2017.
+Shek Borkowski (born 30 January 1963) is a Polish association football manager who is currently the head coach of South Bend Lions in the USL League Two.
+He previously managed the Puerto Rico women's national football team from 2017 to 2018. and the Haiti from 2012 to 2017.

 Known primarily for his prominence within women's soccer, Borkowski has won 7 league titles and 2 cups in 3 countries.
-He is the only Polish manager who won domestic titles in three different countries.
+He is the only Polish manager to win domestic titles in three different countries.

 He is most notable for his success with FC Indiana where he won two WPSL titles and two US Open Cup titles.
 Borkowski was named the 2005 WPSL National Coach of the Year and received the 2008 Field Turf W-League Coach of the Year award.

 In 2009 he helped Zvezda-2005 to Russian Superior League title, and in 2010 led Zvezda to round 16 of the UEFA Women's Champions League.

 In 2018/19, 2021 and 2022 he led Puerto Rico Sol FC to four consecutive Women's Liga Puerto Rico titles, winning 59 consecutive games.

-Borkowski likes his teams to play with "good organisation and structure".
-He prefers his teams to control the game by being confident on the ball and assured when passing.